 Some developments in the future may need to be formally put forward to the shareholders for consideration and a vote as to how to proceed.
-The Mortimer CBS Model Rules which are available on the website will explain this more fully and in all likelihood these decisions will need to be made as part of an Annual Members Meeting (A.M.M.)
+The Mortimer CBS Model Rules for a Community Benefit Society explains this more fully and in all likelihood these decisions will need to be made as part of an Annual Members Meeting (A.M.M.)

 How might the site be developed in the future?

 In our first Business Plan and in our Shareholder Prospectus, we discussed the potential development of the land at the back of the pub.
 There are no long terms plans to develop the site and the community and shareholders will be fully consulted before anything is taken forward.
 In the short term the land available for use by the pub tenants in support of their business.